 - The feeling or expression of (or to show) reverence and adoration for (or to) a deity.

-I think most Christians kind of ‘know’ what it means to worship God.
-And when asked most will give a nice well rehearsed, textbook answer to the question ‘What is worship?’… something like ‘oh it means to praise and honour God’, and they might go a little further and say ‘oh yes you can worship anytime, anywhere’.
+When asked most Christians will give a well rehearsed answer to the question ‘What is worship?’ along the lines of ‘oh it means giving praise and honour to God’.
+Some might go a little further and say ‘oh yes, you can worship anytime, anywhere’.

 This is a problem.